peterparkedcar165/minecraft_mod_ideas/README.md

 🐦 Brave Bird: Only usable while elytra flying.
 Dash forward, and grant Brave Bird effect.
 When colliding with an entity, deal damage to that entity and remove the effect from self.

+🐦 Gust: Unleash a strong wind that damages and pushes enemies.

+🐦 Air Cutter: Grant Air Cutter to self, during that time, every arrow hit will send an air blade forward.

 ⭐ Smoke Screen: Throw a smoke ball that expands into a wider smoke area, increasing stealth of players while blinding hostiles.

 👁️ Psybeam: Raycast rainbow particles dealing overtime damage to enemies.